nuxt/scripts/docs/content/scripts/content/youtube-player.md

 - `trigger`: The trigger event to load the YouTube Player.
 Default is `mousedown`.
 See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
 - `placeholderAttrs`: The attributes for the placeholder image.
 Default is `{ loading: 'lazy' }`.
+- `aboveTheFold`: Optimizes the placeholder image for above-the-fold content.
+Default is `false`.
+-
 All script options from the [YouTube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference) are supported on the `playerVars` prop, please consult the [Supported paramters](https://developers.google.com/youtube/player_parameters#Parameters) for full documentation.

 ```ts